jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

     a.
 GitHub
     b.
 Flathub
     c.
 RPM
     d.
 APT
-1. What is the name of the third party packge system that allows for standalone package management?
+1. What is the name of the third party package system that allows for standalone package management?
     a.
 Flatpaks
     b.
 Zips
     c.
 Snaps